Terbau/fortnitepy/docs/api.rst

 	:param member: The member that was kicked.
 	:type member: :class:`PartyMember`

+.. function:: event_party_member_zombie(member)

+	This event is called when a members connection was lost and therefore entered a zombie state waiting for their offline time to live expires.
+If the connection is restored before timing out, :func:`event_party_member_reconnect()` is called.
+If not then :func:`event_party_member_expire()` is called when their time to live runs out.

+	:param member: The member that lost its connection.
+	:type member: :class:`PartyMember`

+.. function:: event_party_member_reconnect(member)

+	This event is called when a member reconnects after losing their connection.

+	:param member: The member that reconnected.
+	:type member: :class:`PartyMember`

-.. function:: event_party_member_disconnect(member)
+.. function:: event_party_member_expire(member)

-	This event is called when a member disconnects from the party.
+	This event is called when a member expires after being in their zombie state for 30 seconds.

-	:param member: The member that disconnected.
+	:param member: The member that expired.
 	:type member: :class:`PartyMember`

 .. function:: event_party_update(party)